RonnyFalconeri/CrawlingSpider/readme.md

 #### Apache SOLR
 According to the _NutchTutorial_, you have to use _Solr 8.5.1_ with _Nutch 1.17_.
 Newer version are not guaranteed to work.
+However, the current version of this project is only compatible with v8.5.1.
 Newer releases can be downloaded [here](https://www.apache.org/dyn/closer.cgi/lucene/solr/).
 If you want to download version 8.5.1, you have to download it from the [archive](https://archive.apache.org/dist/lucene/solr/).
 Remember: Download the binary - not the source code!
 Put the binary in the _/solr_ directory.

 The project structure should look like this: